Akalanka-sub/chathuratest/docs/README.md

 #### Includes
 01. Current date:- Insert current date.
-02. Set date    :- Auto set date and we can change this date manually.
+02. Set date    :- Auto set date and also can change this date manually.
 03. Open counter:- The relevant counter can be opened mannually.
 And also can be selected all counters.
 04. Counter ID
 04. Agent
 05. Center
-06. Save counter status buuton:- After completing the above click to this button for save.
+06. Save counter status button:- After completing the above, click this button to save.

 ### ERROR CORRECTION
 <img src="./img/p 10.PNG"/>